EPICmynamesBG/slack-potluck/README.md

 - [ ] Private Meetups
 - [ ] "Add to Calendar" integration
 - [ ] Revise management UI to use Overflow menu element
-- [ ] Separate general "Notes" option on the signup sheet (different from food item note)
-- [ ] Multi-Select or list "Includes" feature for signup sheet to indicate that "My signup also includes Person A, B, C, where Person A may be another Slack user, but persons B, C may not be"
 - [ ] set reminder option for meetup creator

 ## Development